katharosada/botchallenge/README.md

 Setting up an Eclipse development environment
 =============================================

-After following the build instructions above, run: mvn eclipse:eclipse
+After following the build instructions above, in the repo root dir run: mvn eclipse:eclipse

 This generates Eclipse workspace files which you can import into Eclipse.

+You need the m2eclipse Maven plugin for Eclipse.
+Once that's installed, with Eclipse go File > Import... and select 'Existing Maven Projects' and point the project root directory to the root directory of you git repo.

 Building and running the Python client